Answers to Frequently Asked Questions & Glossary of Terms

-Rulemaking is the process we use to propose and adopt rules to protect the public health of Washington.
+Rulemaking is the process we use to propose and adopt rules.
 State agencies must follow a law known as the Administrative Procedure Act (APA), when adopting rules.
 A state agency may only adopt rules when the legislature gives it the authority to do so.

 What is statutory authority?

 Statutory authority is when the Washington State Legislature gives a state agency permission to write and adopt a rule on a specific subject.
 Each time a rule is adopted and amended, the statutory authority or RCW is listed in a paragraph below a specific section of the rule.
 The Board’s general statutory authorities and duties are contained in chapter 66.08 RCW.